macro-eng/HR-React-Native-App/README.md

     npm  start --android
     ```
 **There will be list of options**

+In the output, you'll find options to open the app in your android phone

+press a
+reload r

 ![App Screenshot](./assets/images/react-logo@3x.png)

-In the output, you'll find options to open the app in a

-You can start developing by editing the files inside the **app** directory.
-This project uses [file-based routing](https://docs.expo.dev/router/introduction).

 ## Get a fresh project

 When you're ready, run: